-- 1. Eligibility criteria are met. - 2.
-Intent Form is submitted. - 3.
-Intent Form is reviewed by the MSN-NP Program Chair and DNP Program Chair. - 4.
-A decision is made and the student is notified. - 5.
-If student wishes to be considered for acceptance into Wilmington University's DNP program, he/she may begin the formal DNP application process at this time (application, recommendations, goal statement, transcript submission, and interview). - 6.
-Student will receive advisement from the Graduate Program Chair (MSN-Nurse Practitioner and DNP) regarding schedule and courses. - 7.
-Student can complete up to three selected DNP courses, one of which will take the place of one MSN-NP course (DNP 7104 and MSN 7741, respectively).NOTE: Students are not required to earn the DNP degree at Wilmington University.
-Graduate level courses may be used in transfer, if accepted by other institutions.
+- 1. The above criteria are met. - 2.
+The Intent Form is submitted.

+NOTE: Students are not obligated to earn the DNP degree at Wilmington University.
+Graduate level courses may be used in transfer, if accepted by other institutions. - 3.
+A decision is made, and the student is informed. - 4.
+If student wishes to be accepted into our DNP program, he/she may begin the formal DNP application process at this time (application, recommendations, goal statement, transcript submission, and interview). - 5.
+Student should seek advisement from the Graduate Program Chair (MSN-NP and DNP) regarding schedule and courses. - 6.
+Student completes up to two selected DNP courses.
+PHASE 2:

-- 1. Earn at least a "B" in the doctoral level courses for the credits to be applicable to the DNP degree. - 2.
-Maintain cumulative GPA of at least 3.00. - 3.
-Complete the formal application process as described in Phase 1. - 4.
-Official DNP acceptance is offered after completing the requirements for the MSN-Nurse Practitioner degree. - 5.
-If a student does not meet the above criteria, he/she may graduate with a MSN-Nurse Practitioner degree upon successful completion of the required graduate course of study and may then apply to the DNP program through the regular process for admission.
+- 1. Student must earn at least B in the doctoral level courses for the credits to be applicable to the DNP degree. - 2.
+Student must maintain a cumulative GPA of at least 3.0. - 3.
+Student completes the formal application process, as described in Phase 1. - 4.
+Official DNP acceptance after completing the requirements for the MSN-NP degree, with above criteria met. - 5.
+If a student does not meet the above criteria, he/she may graduate with an MSN-NP degree upon successful completion of the required graduate course of study.
+That student may then apply to the DNP program through the regular process for admission.
+ACCELERATED MSN LEADERSHIP TO DOCTOR OF NURSING PRACTICE OPTION This option provides Wilmington University MSN Leadership students the opportunity to take selected DNP courses to fulfil the requirements of the MSN Leadership program and two additional DNP experiential engagement courses.
+Students therefore accelerate completion of the DNP program following successful completion of the MSN Leadership program.
+Legal Nurse Consultant, Nurse Educator, and Nurse Executive Concentrations: Students have the option of (a) taking two selected DNP courses (DNP 7000 and DNP 7104) in lieu of two selected MSN-LDR courses (MSN 6646 and MSN 7741, respectively), and (b) receiving conditional acceptance into the DNP program prior to completion of the MSN-LDR degree.
+By participating in this option and completing the four selected courses, the number of credits required to complete the DNP program at Wilmington University, following graduation from the MSN-LDR program, is 33 as opposed to the traditional 45 credits.
+Eligibility Criteria: